Ever notice those black and white, speckled little moths fluttering around your guava tree? Chances are, you have guava moths.

 Neem oil can help control guava moths and reduce infestations.

-To make a homemade guava moth spray, combine two tablespoons of pure neem oil, one teaspoon of liquid soap (as an emulsifier), and one gallon of water.
+To make a homemade guava moth spray, combine 2 tablespoons of pure neem oil, 1 teaspoon of liquid soap (as an emulsifier), and 1 gallon of water.

 Shake well to mix, and spray it all over your fruit tree, including the fruits.
-This will keep away the moths, which are the root cause of the problem.
+This will keep moths away, which are the root cause of the problem.

 This solution will also repel other guava pests.